NYC Subway Safety Guide for Solo Travelers

 Platform Etiquette

-Stand behind the yellow line and let riders exit first.
+• Stand behind the yellow line at all times

 Train Etiquette